 * * *

-Every Friday Popi and I speak on the phone.
-This has been a tradition for about seven years now and is one of the highlights of my week.
-We talk about all sorts of things—food and Dr. Browns soda, the latest scandal involving a Rabbi, how Pepsi’s stock is doing—but for the most part we discuss the NBA.
+Popi and I speak over the phone every Friday.
+It’s been a tradition of ourss for about seven years now and is one of the highlights of my week.
+We talk about all sorts of things—what kind of pastrami the Boca Raton kosher deli is serving, the latest scandal involving a Rabbi, how Pepsi’s stock is doing—but for the most part we discuss the NBA.

 The routine started when I was 17 and living in Israel for a year.
-Before I left, my parents suggested I start calling my grandparents every Friday prior to Shabbat (the Jewish Sabbath).
-“It would make them really happy,” they said, “and also it’s the right thing to do.”
+Prior to leaving my parents suggested I start calling my grandparents every Friday prior to Shabbat (the Jewish Sabbath).
+“It would make them really happy,” they said, “it’d be really nice.”

-On Fridays I allot an hour to speak to him.
-I no longer iron during the calls.
-Sometimes the conversations don’t go that long; it seems like the list of Popi’s body parts that are properly working is shorter than that of those not and so there are times when he just doesn’t feel very well, or energetic.
-But “I’m not complaining, I’m not complaining” he likes to say, and repeat, again and again.
-When the Heat wins that statement rings even more true.
+On Fridays now I allot an hour to speak to him.
+No multi-tasking.
+Sometimes the conversations don’t last very long; at this point it seems like the list of Popi’s body parts which are functioning properly is shorter than the list of those not and so there are times when he feels sort of lifeless.
+But “I’m not complaining, I’m not complaining” he likes to say, and repeat, again and again, and when the Heat wins he rarely does.